rink-turksma/IntunePrepTool/README.md

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/1505d2f6-f5c4-4870-9c35-13edc2275745)

-- Easy to configure EXE, MSI, Winget, Scheduled Task and Weblinks installation files to Intunewin Files. then upload them directly
+- Easy to configure from sources like EXE, MSI, Winget, Powershell as Scheduled Task and Weblinks for creating (un)installation files.
+Package to Intunewin. then upload them directly.
+With detection method in registry for Intune in place.
 - Create winget update remediation policy.
 - Download option to download source files from Winget.
 - Automatically created install.ps1 and uninstall.ps1 witch you can test and edit in Powershell_ISE with one click.